ehsong/ehsong.github.io/_pages/research.md

 *How China Violates International Human Rights Law: Evidence from CIRI Database (1982-2011)* (with Joanne Yang)

 Despite China’s growing participation and accession to international human rights treaties, China continues to transgress the physical integrity rights of its citizens.
 In the question of whether China has been effectively upholding human rights standards outlined in the International Covenant on Civil and
 Political Rights (ICCPR) and the Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment (CAT), we find that China shows a lack of adherence to both treaties with a recent trend of more public grievances and oppression of ethnic and religious minorities.
-We also unconver China has a distinct human rights norm that prioritize economic development, national sovereignty, and mutual respect to reconcile cultural and historical differences.
+Drawing from statements given by ambassadors and diplomats that have participated in UN meetings, we also unconver China has a distinct human rights norm that prioritize economic development, national sovereignty, and mutual respect to reconcile cultural and historical differences.

 **Works in Progress**